Flood forecast rises ever higher, Mississippi River crest now expected midweek in La Crosse, Winona

 La Crosse Fire Chief Jeff Schott, who is responsible for emergency management, said his biggest concern is keeping the public safe.

-“We are always focused on public safety,” Schott said.
-“Trying to keep people out of the places we know will get the most flooding.”
+“We are always focused on public safety,” Schott said. “(We’re) trying to keep people out of the places we know will get the most flooding.”

 The city’s parks department has already closed a number of trails in the La Crosse River Marsh.